timorthi/pyfootball/README.rst

 Contributing
 ---------------
-Please see the repository's `CONTRIBUTING.rst`.
+Please see the repository's `CONTRIBUTING` file.

 License
 ----------